Paperspace/FastAPI-Hugging-Face-Template-App/README.md

 - Clone the repo to your workspace: `git clone https://github.com/gradient-ai/FastAPI-Template-App.git`
 - Make updates to your application (e.g. application files, Dockerfile, requirements.txt)
+- Change the Hugging Face model used in the app
 - Build a new image by running `docker build -t my-image:tag .`
 - Push image to the container registry of your choice by running `docker push my-image:tag`
 - Update the app config at `paperspace.yaml` with the location of your new image
+- Update the app config with your choice of Hugging Face model.
+When using integrations, mounts will be located at /opt/integrations/<name>
 - Deploy your application on Paperspace by running [`pspace up`](https://docs-next.paperspace.com/cli/up).
 Ensure you have the [Paperspace CLI](https://github.com/Paperspace/cli#installation) installed.

 ## How to deploy